edukey/thoughts/devlangs/semantic_ide.md

 * Should use row by row and forced indentation
 * Should be easily parseable (build the semantic tree in simple forward mode)
 * Should finely represent both code logic and data structures
+* comments and code disabling as first class feature
 * semantic: contain state of the art features : object & functional, no null exception, integrated async/actor
+* bonus : could generate to existing languages, and support completion for various ABI/IDL systems
+  * at least java/c#/javascript (like the Fantom language), possibly ruby & python also, maybe go, should try "modern" ones like kotlin, ceylon, scala
+  * although it is not realistic because of debug needs, but a good demonstration of capabilities

 IDE :
 * Provide an IDE capable to render/edit the semantic tree in various ways/styles as fit the developer